002: Diverge-Converge

 What seems to derail creative endeavors?

-You may have seen some version of this concept before (credits: systems scientist Béla Bánáthy, British Design Council).
+You've proabably seen some version of this concept before somewhere.

-The main paint = Generating ideas and refining / executing concepts are separate stages.
-People can't do both effectively at once.
+The key point = Generating ideas and refining / executing concepts are fundamentally different steps.
+People can't handle both effectively at once.

-This is why brainstorming aims to generate huge quantities of ideas first (deferring assessment of quality).
+This is why brainstorming aims to generate huge quantities of ideas first (initially deferring all assessment of quality and feasibility).
 That's the theory, at least.

-Something I'm thinking about: If people like certain things, it'll signal that I should make more.
-If you think some posts are bad, that's good to know.
+Something I'm thinking about: If people like certain things here, it'll signal that I should make more.
+If you think stuff is bad, that's good to know too.
 Feedback helps.

-Along the way, I'll try to test and learn.
+Along the way, I'll try to rapidly test and learn.

 How do you move through creative fear?

-When do you generate ideas vs. evaluate options?
+When do you decide to generate ideas vs. critically evaluate options?

 Related :